Creating a Digital Ministry Strategy for Your Church

 4 Questions About Digital Ministry Your Church Needs to Answer

-The truth is, few people attend church every single week nowadays.
-Frankly, the concept of achieving 100% attendance is becoming increasingly unrealistic.
+But, the truth is, few people attend church every single week nowadays.
+Frankly, the concept of achieving 100% in-person attendance is becoming increasingly unrealistic.
 With kids’ commitments, work demands, travel plans, and side gigs, it’s challenging for individuals to make it to your physical church every Sunday at 9am.

 From Sunday to Every Day